triblatron/dagui/README.md

   * use stack wrapping a vector
   * use index chasing end for queue
     * keeps memory so not suitable for large queues
-  * use a pool allocator to improve locality of reference for std::list
+  * use region based allocator to improve locality of reference for std::list
   * use indexing because they are not invalidated by adding elements at the end
   * reserve() elements when we know how many will be added
   * chasing pointers causes cache misses with at least 10x slowdown